✔ The Impact Analysis is about the topic selected on the Topic Selector.

 3. A conclusion that recaps the key point.

-✔ The introduction of the Impact Analysis explains why the issue covered is important and why it is relevant to the chosen company.
+✔ The introduction of the Impact Analysis explains why the topic is relevant and details the current, metric-based, context.

 ✔ The Impact Analysis is objective and unbiased.
 It does not engage in company bashing or glorifying.
 Its tone remains neutral.